blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/003-generate-payment-and-stake-keys.md

 ✅ This guide assumes your files are in the $HOME/dingo folder.
 Adjust paths below if necessary.

-## Step 1 - Obtain the protocol-parameters
+## Step 1 - Obtain the protocol parameters

 ```
 cd ~/dingo